 I would love to be bold enough and organised enough to be intentionally on holiday just a few weeks after travel restrictions were lifted.
 The truth is a bit more prosaic than that though.
-Over Easter, I was due to be working on an event in the centre of York that potentially merited a few days to recover so booked a cottage in the Dales for a bit of indulgence and a few days retreat… you can guess what happened next.
+Over Easter, I was due to be working on an event in the centre of York that potentially merited a few days to recover so booked a cottage for a Dales family holiday for a bit of indulgence and a few days retreat… you can guess what happened next.
 With the York Chocolate Festival cancelled at short notice and the country paralysed, I was lucky enough that the AirBnB I was booked into was happy to kick things down the road a bit.
 So, a few months later, the speculative date we’d picked found us on the road to Appletreewick in the Yorkshire Dales to recover from nothing in particular, other than a smidgen of global trauma.

 Despite its proximity, I’ve never spent a huge amount of time in the Dales, though I’ve enough familiarity to construct a half decent itinerary without too much thought.
 We chose Appletreewick on a bit of a whim to use as a base and ended up locating ourselves in a small cottage within the grounds of a farm that gave easy access to a variety of animals on which Baby Fork could hone her creature identifications.